Members

 Adeline is a sophomore studying Communication Sciences and Disorders.
 She joined the SPAN lab, eager to learn more about audiology and the neuroscience of auditory and speech processing.
 When she’s not studying, Adeline loves to explore nature, cook yummy meals, go for long runs, and play the piano.

-Katelyn Zhou
+Katelyn Zhao

 Undergraduate Research Assistant